 Italy Road Map

-Roads in Italy are very well connected both within the country and connecting traveller to other European destinations.
-E-roads are an international network of motorways in Europe connecting many countries and developed by the UN Economic Commission of Europe.
+Roads in Italy are very well connected both within the country and abroad - connecting travellers to other European destinations with ease.
+E-roads are an international network of motorways in Europe connecting many countries and are developed by the UN Economic Commission of Europe.
 They marked on maps as "E" followed by a number (like E64 or E70).